sitwithariadne/website/src/meditation-is-not-a-zero-risk-activity.md

 # These groups are at risk for harm
 I've seen these groups struggle most. **It is by no means definitive.**

-### Self-loathing[^4]
+### Self-loathing
 Inability to meditate is frequently tied to moral agency, and seen as a personal failing.

-[^4]: Can lead to shame-anger-rage spirals.
+__**Difficulty meditating is not a moral failing.**__

 ### Traumatized
 Quiet introspection can lead to flashbacks.

-### Dissociative[^5]
+### Dissociative
 Difficult emotions, unfamiliar tasks, and pressures can lead to dissociation.

-[^5]: Especially insidious because it can look like meditation.
+Especially insidious because it can look like meditation.
 People who dissociate tend to be very quiet (nonverbal).
-To communicate to someone dissociative, ask if people would like to write down their thoughts and feelings.
+To communicate to someone non-verbal, ask if they would like to write down their thoughts and feelings.

-### Low Dopamine - ADHD[^6]
+### Low Dopamine - ADHD
 Failure to sit still, and/or pay attention.

-[^6]: The texts call this restlessness.
-I call it a dopamine shortfall.
+Religious texts group this under "restlessness."
+Western medicine knows it as a dopamine shortfall.
 Meditation is easier with movement, music, interesting sensory objects, medication, and/or caffeine.

 # Metta is Especially Dangerous